Sony CEO: Not thinking of selling or shutting TV business

 Hirai also reiterated that there were also risks in the volatile smartphone market and that Sony would monitor conditions carefully.

-(Reporting by Reiji Murai and Sophie Knight; Editing by Edmund Klamann and Matt Driskill)
+(Reporting by Reiji Murai and Sophie Knight; Editing by Edmund Klamann and Miral Fahmy)